-- 1. Knowledge and understanding - demonstrate knowledge and understanding of resource recovery, including both broad knowledge and substantially specialised knowledge in certain areas of resource recovery as well as specialised insight into current research and development work. - The student should also demonstrate specialised methodological knowledge in resource recovery.
+- 1. Knowledge and understanding - demonstrate knowledge and understanding of resource recovery, including both broad knowledge and substantially specialised knowledge regarding the resource recovery and management of polymer materials in the circular economy as well as specialised insight into current research and development work. - The student should also demonstrate specialised methodological knowledge in resource recovery.